 FORCAM FORCE EDGE provides a collection of machine configuration templates freely available via forceedge.io.
 These can be downloaded via forceedge.io and then imported into your own machine repository.

 4 Deployment

-FORCAM FORCE EDGE can be purchased and installed via a classic license or directly as Software as a Service (SaaS).
+FORCAM FORCE EDGE can be purchased and installed on premise or directly as Software as a Service (SaaS).

 Fig. 5: Options for installing FORCAM FORCE EDGE